The Lares Trek: Where Andean Culture Meets Untouched Mountain Landscapes

 • You’ll hit remote Quechua villages, insane mountain lakes, natural hot springs, AND end at Machu Picchu.

-• Want real culture + stupid-beautiful nature + adventure?
+• Want authentic culture + stupid-beautiful nature + adventure?
 This is your jam.

 2. WHERE IS IT?
 (DON’T GET LOST)